 Instead of worrying over week-to-week or month-to-month changes to your rate, we recommend watching your conversion rate’s movement in these three situations:

-- As a year-over-year (YOY) rate, to see how your site is doing in the long term
+- As a year-over-year (YOY) rate, to see how your eCommerce website is doing in the long term

 - During major shopping times, such as the holidays, when quick changes are vital

-- After implementing major site changes (Make sure you’ve done extensive A/B testing before implementing those changes, too)
+- After implementing major site changes, which you’ve previously trialed with A/B testing

-Increasing Your Conversion Rate is a Long-Term Strategy
+The Next Step: Increasing Your Conversion Rate Through a Long-term Marketing Strategy

 With consistent product, promotion, and site strategy, your eCommerce conversion rate should increase year-over-year.
-Tracking a user-based conversion rate gives you the best representation of that growth — and is just one way to see whether you’re building long-term customers.
+Tracking a user-based conversion rate in Google Analytics 4 will give you the best representation of that growth — and is just one way to see whether you’re building long-term customers for your eCommerce store.